uonline/uonline/README.md

 Programmers' guidelines
 -----------------------

 **Hint:** Run `grunt` to check and test your code.
-Run something like `grunt nodeunit:one --target health-check.coffee` to run a single testsuite.
+Run something like `grunt test --single health-check.coffee` to run a single testsuite.

 * Use tabs, not spaces.
 Don't mix them and don't use smarttabs.
 * Prefer single quotes.
 Use double quotes when you need to escape `'` itself.